 Studying Mountain Gorillas in Rwanda

-Our scientific studies of mountain gorillas began when Dian Fossey came to Africa at the urging of famed anthropologist Louis Leakey, who was studying human evolution in Africa and hoped that studying primates in the wild would help us better understand ourselves.
-Dr. Fossey’s groundbreaking studies of gorilla behavior set the stage for decades of research, and Karisoke continues to be the world’s longest-running gorilla research site and conducts cutting-edge, award-winning science on gorillas and their habitat.
+Our scientific studies of mountain gorillas began when Dian Fossey came to Africa in 1967, at the urging of famed anthropologist Louis Leakey.
+Leakey was studying human evolution in Africa and hoped that studying primates in the wild would help us better understand ourselves.
+Dr. Fossey’s groundbreaking studies of gorilla behavior set the stage for five decades of research, and Karisoke continues to be the world’s longest-running gorilla research site and conducts cutting-edge, award-winning science on gorillas and their habitat.

-Karisoke staff spend thousands of hours each year collecting basic information on all aspects of gorilla life, including ranging patterns, changes in group composition (such as births, deaths and transfers), feeding and social behavior, health status, and major events such as dominance shifts and group interactions.
+Our staff in Rwanda now spend thousands of hours each year collecting basic information on all aspects of gorilla life, including ranging patterns, changes in group composition (such as births, deaths and transfers), feeding and social behavior, health status, and major events such as dominance shifts and group interactions.
 We also study other animals and plants in the forest.
 Our databases are used by the Rwandan government and by scientists from around the world to answer critical questions about gorilla behavior and conservation.